Skip to main content

 Monkey Business Images / Shutterstock

-Start an annual tradition with a book like ‘Twas The Night Before Christmas that you read every Christmas Eve.
+Start an annual tradition with a book like ‘Twas The Night Before Christmas, ‘ which you read every Christmas Eve.
 You can write a little memory on the back page of the book every year, or have your child sign it every year to see how their writing improves.
 You could also buy a Christmas-specific baby book with pages to write your child’s Christmas list, who you spent the holiday with, and other memories of every year.

 Baby on a blanket for first Christmas